pimatic/pimatic-log-reader/README.md

 =========================

 The log-reader let you define sensors based on log entries in log files of other programs.
-So you can trigger rules besed on log entries.
+So you can trigger rules based on log entries.
 See the example-Section for more details.

 Configuration:
 --------------